ankitects/anki-manual/src/studying.md

 “French::Vocab” and “French::My Textbook::Lesson 1” will be shown as
 well.

-The way Anki Anki fetches cards from the decks depends on the algorithm used:
+The way Anki fetches cards from the decks depends on the algorithm used:

 - With the v1 scheduler, when a deck has subdecks, the cards will appear from [each deck in turn](studying.md#display-order).